Hassaanjbaig-code/VideoStream-Front/README.md

 **[VideoScribe]** project, you can upload the video and also watch the video.
 If you like or want to join that channel you can subscribe that channel.
 You can also like and dislike a video.
 Also, having proper user authorization that the user received an email for verification.

-For more details about the project description, please check on the [Video](https://www.loom.com/share/310a08b41b714df1af3a068018042eb1).

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

 <details>
   <summary>Server</summary>